ilci66/campin-nextjs-typescript/README.md

 * GOT A LITTLE CONFUSED WITH THE ROUTES BUT NECESSARY NOTES FOR FUTURE ADDED
 ## Now working on the loading message while fetching all the necessary infromation, the message will be replaced by the name of the user in the navbar
+## The name in the navbar thing is going to have to wait until I figure out how to work with next-auth